 The textile industry has very demanding quality standards.
-There are internationally and nationally recognised ones whilst others are imposed individually by merchants and retailers.
-They embrace every stage of a fabric’s life, right from the yarn through to the finished product and cover such characteristics as strength, colour fastness and pilling & abrasion.
+There are internationally and nationally recognized ones while others are imposed individually by merchants and retailers.
+They embrace every stage of a fabric's life, right from the yarn through to the finished product and cover such characteristics as strength, color fastness and pilling & abrasion.

-Because of the competitive nature of the business, James H. Heal is always striving to ensure its equipment satisfies the demands of the global fabric/textile industry and permits the specified tests to be performed effectively.
-It was in order to fulfil this on-going commitment that the company introduced a new tumble dryer recently, the ‘Accudry2’.
-This is a standardised tumble dryer specifically designed for laboratory stability tests.
+Because of the competitive nature of the business, James H. Heal is always striving to ensure its equipment satisfies the demands of the global fabric / textile industry and permits the specified tests to be performed effectively.
+It was in order to fulfill this on-going commitment that the company introduced a new tumble dryer recently, the 'Accudry2'.
+This is a standardized tumble dryer specifically designed for laboratory stability tests.

 Domestic tumble dryers suffer from a wide variation in performance from machine to machine and therefore the results of any testing can differ.
 Accudry2 has been designed to be easy to use and offers excellent reliability